Itik-itik

-Itik-itik is a mimetic folk dance in the Philippines that mimics the movement of ducks.
-It originated in Cantilan, Surigao del Sur in the Philippines.
-Itik-itik was discovered in this town by National Artist for Dance Francisca Reyes-Aquino.
-Originating from a dance called Sibay and performed to the tune of Dejado, the story was told that an expert young dancer named Kanang at a barrio in Cantilan during a baptismal party had become so carried away with the rhythm that she began to improvise short, choppy steps similar to ducks and then, splash water on their backs.
+Itik-itik is a mimetic folk dance in the Philippines based on the movement of ducks.
+It originated in Cantilan, Surigao del Sur and was later documented by National Artist for Dance Francisca Reyes-Aquino.

+Originating from a dance called Sibay and performed to the tune Dejado, folklore says in a barrio of Cantilan during a baptismal party, an expert young danseuse named Kanang was so carried away by the music.
+She then began to improvise short, choppy steps similar to ducks and how they splash water on their backs.
 The dance immediately became popular in the province for stage performances and social dancing.

-Later, Mr. Antonino Arreza, a native of Cantilan and a grandfather of Prospero Pichay, Jr., was believed to be the one who composed the lyrics of Itik-itik.
-Below is the original version of Itik-itik in native Cantilangnon dialect:
+Fellow Cantilan native Antonino Arreza (a grandfather of Prospero Pichay, Jr.) is believed to have later composed the lyrics to accompany the Itik-Itik.
+Below is the song in the original Cantilangnon dialect: